12 Online Computer Science Courses Worth Taking

 Computer Programming: Computer science professionals write code with programming languages that tell computers to perform tasks.
 Some computer programming courses provide a broad introduction to programming languages, while others focus more narrowly on one or more languages, like JavaScript, Python, or C++.

 Cybersecurity: A typical cybersecurity class explores computer risk management, information security policies, and penetration testing.
-Coursework may cover a broad introduction to the subfield or focus on specific cybersecurity tools and practices.
+Coursework may cover a broad introduction to the subfield or focus on specific tools and practices.

 Information Systems: Information systems classes explore how organizations can use information technology to solve problems.
 Topics include application design, human-computer interaction, and information systems theories and practices.